Bolt-Scripts/MHR-InGame-ModMenu-API/README.md

 #### Returns: `(tuple of) wasChanged, onOffValue`

 #### Notes:
-	The tables you give for togNames and togMsgs should be declared as variables OUTSIDE the scope of your GUI callback.
-This is to avoid lua creating a new table every frame and it being detected as a change and redrawing the UI every frame which breaks things.
+	The tables you give should be declared as variables OUTSIDE the scope of your UI callback.
+	This is to avoid creating a new table every frame causing the UI to redraw every frame which breaks things.

 ---